 The Most Common Weather-Related Phobias

-Fear of snow does not have to be limited to individual snowflakes, but can also relate to the dangers associated with snowy weather, such as slippery surfaces, increased risk of accidents, limited visibility and the possibility of getting stuck.
+Fear of snow does not have to be limited to individual snowflakes; it can also relate to the dangers associated with snowy weather, such as slippery surfaces, an increased risk of accidents, limited visibility, and the possibility of getting stuck.

 Worry about precipitation is referred to as “ombrophobia” or “fear of rain”